 PLACE Corps is blessed by the support of many individuals and foundations in Southern California whose contributions serve significantly to offset tuition, housing, and program costs.
 PLACE Corps works diligently to ensure that candidate tuition, housing, and program fees total less than approximately half of their net salary.
 This allows candidates the opportunity to use half of their annual salaries in order to complete the two-year program debt free.
 Candidates are responsibile for providing their own car and car insurance, cell phone, computer, textbooks, associated various graduate student enrollment fees, accident insurance, examination fees, food, daily living necessities, and travel expenses.
 (Community rent and utility expenses, including wi-fi, are fully provided through the program.)

-LMU and the SOE are accredited by the California Commission on Teacher Credentialing (CTC), the National Council for the Accreditation of Teacher Education (NCATE), and the Western Association of Schools and Colleges (WASC).
+LMU and the SOE are accredited by the California Commission on Teacher Credentialing (CTC), the national Council for Accreditation of Educator Preparation (CAEP), and the Western Association of Schools and Colleges (WASC).

 - California Basic Skills, Subject Matter Competence, and U.S. Constitution Requirements

 Candidates enrolling in a California credential program are asked to check a box in the application with a potential plan on how they may meet basic skills, subject matter, and U.S. Constitution.
 These are State of California requirements for teacher credentialing.
 During the program, our PLACE Corps team will work with you individually on how best to meet these.
 California provides many avenues for applicants to meet requirements, including, but not limited to prior undergraduate coursework and subject area of bachelor's degree.

 Successful passage of the California examination (RICA) for elementary multiple subject credential candidates is required after completion of the literacy class within the program.
 PLACE Corps staff will keep you aprised of timeline.